nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 To identify UCEs from targeted sequence capture data there are five main steps:

 1. Clean raw FASTQ files for quality and adpater contamination.
-2. Organise raw data by individuals/species
+2. Organise cleaned data by individuals/species
-3. *de novo* assemble contigs using a stringent coverage level (e.g. 10X)
+3. *de novo* assemble contigs
 4. Identify contigs that include UCEs from each individual/species
 5. Sort UCEs into appropriate directories
 >For phylogenetic analyses etc., UCEs can then be aligned across all species/individuals.